 Success didn’t last long

 Despite the considerable effort, up to 80 mines were on record in the area of the Teuchl in 1535.
 But this does not hide the fact that mining had no great future in the region.
 Because of the effort and the resulting lack of profitability, mining in the Teuchl took a downturn from 1600, or rather, it was mainly relocated to the mining district of Steinfeld in upper Drautal Valley.
 House ruins, so-called stockpiles or tips can still be seen today in the Teuchl and attest to this turbulent time.

 If you, too, are interested in the exciting era of gold-seeking in the Hohe Tauern and like to hunt after ancient myths and sagas, then you should travel to Obervellach-Reisseck and go on the search for information, answers and lore in the Nationalpark-exhibition.

-Pfarrkirche St. Martin – Jan van Scorel Altar
+St. Martin Parish Church – Jan van Scorel Altar

 St. Martin Parish Church was built in around 1500 and is one of the most beautiful and best-known sacred buildings in the country.
 The most magnificent and admired work of art in St. Martin Parish Church near Obervellach is the triptych by the 25-year old painter Jan van Scorel from Schoorl near Alkmaar, which he was commissioned by the Lang von Wellenburg-Frangipani donor family to create at Falkenstein Castle in 1519 and 1520.
 This takes the form of three panel paintings integrated in a Baroque altar.